pmecchia/atp_matches/README.md

 ## 🕵️‍♂️ Description

+I worked in notebooks in order to create a player dataframe and a machine learning model (cf Clean Notebook.ipynb).
+You can find the player Dataframe saved in pickle format in the dataframes directory .
+Concerning the model, I chosed to work with a multilayer perceptron saved in model directory.

 ## 🕐 Automation
 I failed to make a completely stand-alone application.The reason is that from the Heroku server I couldn't scrape websites I use.